js-widgets/js-widgets/README.md

 - CI processes (using GitHub Actions) that upload the resulting registry into [GitHub Pages](https://pages.github.com) to make it available to Drupal, Wordpress, SquareSpace, static HTML, etc.
 - Configuration management, so you can have a _sandbox_ environment to do your tests.

+You can for the project and use what you need from it.
+If you prefer using Circle CI for the continuous integration and deployment, that is perfectly reasonable.
+The choices made in the boilerplate are the best for the majority of cases, but you can go any other route to meet your particular project needs.

 ## Register a front-end JavaScript application

 The only input in the Widget Registry is the `/metadata/registry.json`.
 This contains an array of objets.
 Each object has the necessary metadata to compile a widget: